Govt. Tourism License 3195/080/81

 Airport Stall

-Location: As soon as you enter the arrivals hall at Tribhuvan International Airport, look for the marked kiosks.
+Location: When you enter the arrivals hall at the airport, look for the kiosks that are marked.

-Tips: Buying a SIM card at the airport is more expensive than elsewhere in the city.
-However, the convenience and assurance of getting connected immediately might outweigh the extra cost.
+Tips: It is true that a SIM purchased at the airport will be more expensive than one purchased elsewhere in the city.
+But the peace of mind you have in getting set up and connected immediately is worth the extra money you paid.

 Official Mobile Network Stores